awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.SQLTextSize.md

 Amazon RDS for PostgreSQL handles text differently\.
 You can set the text size limit with the DB instance parameter `track_activity_query_size`\.
 This parameter has the following characteristics:

 Default text size
+On Amazon RDS for PostgreSQL version 9\.6, the default setting for the `track_activity_query_size` parameter is 1,024 bytes\.
+On Amazon RDS for PostgreSQL version 10 or higher, the default is 4,096 bytes\.

 Maximum text size
 The limit for `track_activity_query_size` is 102,400 bytes for Amazon RDS for PostgreSQL version 12 and lower\.
 The maximum is 1 MB for version 13 and higher\.